maxint-rd/mxUnifiedLcdEdentifier2/README.md

 To drive this LCD module, the I/O expander needs to have at least 8 output pins available, all at the same H/L level.
 For that reason the cheap I2C backpack board can not be used for this display.

-See the included example for suggested connections of the display module to the I2C LCD driver interface.
+See the examples in mxUnifiedPCD8544_Nokia_5110_LCD for suggested connections of the display module to an I2C LCD driver interface.
+This LCD driver library has not been tested with an I2C I/O expander yet, but should function just as well as when using a shift register.

 CREDITS
 ========